Victoria Sponge Swiss Roll

 - Fresh strawberries, for filling and garnish

-- Preheat the oven to 180c.
-Grease a 33 x 23cm Swiss roll tin with a little vegetable oil and then line base with baking paper.
+Grease a 33 x 23cm swiss roll tin with a little vegetable oil and then line base with baking paper.
 Grease this again with some oil and then sprinkle some caster sugar into the tin and move it around to make sure it evenly covers the base and sides of the tin.
 Tap out any excess.

-- While the sponge is cooling prepare the fillings.
+While the sponge is cooling prepare the fillings.
 In a large bowl add the double cream and icing sugar, then whisk until it forms soft peaks.
-In a separate bowl add some strawberry jam, along with 1 tbsp water and mix so it is easier to spread.
+In a separate bowl add some strawberry jam, along with one tablespoon of water and mix so it is easier to spread.
 Finally, roughly chop some strawberries for the filling, leaving some whole for the top.